expfactory/expfactory.github.io/README.md

 [![DOI](http://joss.theoj.org/papers/10.21105/joss.00521/status.svg)](https://doi.org/10.21105/joss.00521) reproducible container experiments

 This is the web base for the experiment factory, reproducible experiment containers.
-For getting started with reproducible experiment containers, see our [main documentation](https://expfactory.github.io/expfactory)
+For getting started with reproducible experiment containers, see our [main documentation](https://expfactory.github.io/) built at this repository.

 ## Citation
 If the Experiment Factory is useful to you, please cite [the paper](https://doi.org/10.21105/joss.00521)